 We deeply value the role the educator plays in the lives of children and young adults.
 We also understand that supporting continuous professional growth benefits all aspects of our school community – whether to improve student learning through innovative techniques or to share the latest brain research with parents.
 At ISS, there is the belief: “Teaching is the profession that makes all other professions possible.”

 Opportunities for staff members to grow and network professionally at educational conferences and learn from global experts are available on an annual basis.
 Presentations take place monthly in Morning Connections, where professionals speak to parents and staff on a range of topics related to education and parenting.
 Professional publications are also accessible.

 World Class Faculty

-The ISS faculty – a community of education professionals from more than 20 countries – guides students on their academic journeys and cares for their overall well-being so they can grow as individuals and fulfil their potential.
+The ISS faculty – a community of education professionals from more than 20 countries – guides each student on their academic journey and cares for their overall well-being so they can grow as an individual and fulfil their potential.
 Celebrating different opinions, perspectives and talents, the staff is committed to growing from one another.

 One of the most stimulating experiences of my career.
 The team work within the staff and support of the administration was remarkable along with highly motivated students and eagerly involved parents. – Former ISS Teacher